msisimko/coronavirus.info.ke/README.md

 - Profile Update to include updating avatar
 - Customized Authorization implementation using Firebase's [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims)

+### Setup on Firebase
+1. Create a new Firebase project.
+2. Add a Web App to your project; enable Hosting for the app.
+3. Setup the following under Authentication:
+  - Enable Email/Password Sign-in method.
+  - In the Templates tab, set Action URL to https:://{your-domain}/action

 ### Setup on Dev machine

 This tutorial was developed and tested on Ubuntu Desktop 20.04 LTS.